MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## Can I remove classification from a file?

 Yes.
-This is now covered in the user guide:[Remove classification labels and protection from files and emails](../rms-client/client-remove-label-protection.md)
+This is now covered in the user guide: [Remove classification labels and protection from files and emails](../rms-client/client-remove-label-protection.md)

 ## Can I prompt users to justify why they are changing the classification level?